 ProFound’s Export Readiness Assessment – Find the gaps and optimize your getting export-ready journey

 At ProFound we are experts in supporting companies that are analysing their export readiness.
 While this video and article provide a good guide on what questions to ask yourself when discussing your export readiness, we suggest that you ask for the support of an export market expert.
 The help of an expert is crucial in determining the true gaps between your current status and an export-ready company, as well as which ones to prioritise and how to address them.
-Do you want to get in touch with one of our experts to discuss your export readiness?
+Would you like to get in touch with one of our experts to discuss your export readiness?
 Then send us an email to email@example.com